-As Olga tells it, the first year of starting the business was nerve racking to say the least, you are everything from the book keeper to the marketer, to the business developer, PR, doing the actual HR work was easy compared to running the business.
-Without Colin at the Portobello Business Centre for support I’m not sure I would have kept going.
+As Olga tells it, “the first year of starting the business was nerve-racking to say the least; you are everything from the bookkeeper to the marketer, to the business developer, PR, etc. Doing the actual HR work was easy compared to running the business.
+Without Colin at the Portobello Business Centre for support, I’m not sure I would have kept going.
 He introduced me to people, badgered me into attending the PBC events where I met wonderful people who became my clients and who still are to this day.
-As Olga says ‘the PBC was a wonderful revelation to me and I cannot thank Colin enough, even though I nearly killed him the other day when driving him back in my car, I recommend them all the time and champion them constantly’.
-Other business owners I know in other boroughs envy the support the PBC gives, it really is special’.
+PBC was a wonderful revelation to me and I cannot thank Colin enough, even though I nearly killed him the other day when driving him back in my car, I recommend them all the time and champion them constantly.
+Other business owners I know in other boroughs envy the support the PBC gives, it really is special”.

-Olga says never, ever try and do everything yourself especially if its not your strong point, it won’t work.
-I hire a social media person, a sales person and a book keeper, that allows me to concentrate on the business instead of fretting about tweets and newsletters.
+Olga says: “Never, ever try and do everything yourself – especially if it’s not your strong point.
+It won’t work.
+I hired a social media person, a sales person and a bookkeeper, which allows me to concentrate on the business instead of fretting about tweets and newsletters.
 Always pay your bills on time… even though some don’t!
-Always try to give business to other start ups and entrepreneurs – the big organisations have enough, give the little guys a chance.
-And if you feel like you have a business in you, go for it, whats the worse that can happen.
-One last thing there is no greater feeling than being your own boss and never having to sit through an appraisal again, even though ironies of ironies I roll out appraisals all the time to the businesses I work with.
+Always try to give business to other start-ups and entrepreneurs – the big organisations have enough, give the little guys a chance.
+And if you feel like you have a business in you, go for it, what’s the worst that could happen?
+One last thing: there is no greater feeling than being your own boss and never having to sit through an appraisal again, even though ironies of ironies, I roll-out appraisals all the time to the businesses I work with!”